 There is also equipment that can be rented that may be of assistance in providing end of life care including:

 Resources to help support you as a caregiver

 The community nurse, occupational therapist, or another member of the health care team may be of assistance in making recommendations about adapting your home for end of life care, including which equipment and aids may be of assistance to you and the person in your care.

-Caring for someone at end-of-life can be an emotional experience.
-Make sure you get the help you need to take on this responsibility, and take the time to enjoy the final moments with the person in your care.
+Caring for someone at the end of life can be an emotional experience.
+Make sure you get the help you need to take on this responsibility and take the time to enjoy the final moments with the person in your care.